gogatep/mme-577-ros/README.md

 ## Package Details And Testing

 The three packages are explained in further details and test for functionality of each package is shown below.
+The following code needs to be run manually.

 ### my topics